kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

 a myriad of examples on just how to use the new Java 8 streams.

-The great thing about Groovy though, all these examples work right out of the box - no need to change anything - it just works!
+The great thing about Groovy though, all these examples work almost right out of the box (well, ok, you'll have to change lambdas to Closures) - but the point is, I suppose, if you're using Java 8, the you have a choice when using Groovy - either use the new Stream (with a little sprinkle of Groovy magic on top), or go ahead and use the Groovy coolections.
+You've got both options available to you as a Groovy developer - that's a nice buffer to have when trying to solve tricky problems - its all good!!

-So, I thought I'd re-write the examples from the article but more Groovy in nature (oh, here's a disclaimer - I'm relatively new to Groovy so I'm sure there's plenty of better and more efficient ways of doing it in Groovy).
+Anyways, so, I thought I'd re-write the examples from the article but more Groovy in nature (oh, here's a disclaimer - I'm relatively new to Groovy so I'm sure there's plenty of better and more efficient ways of doing it in Groovy).

 This was a nice way to learn more about streams while also learning some more about Groovy.